Servo Motor

 6. Control of Smooth, Stable Motions

-Servo motors also provide motion with smooth movement and stable movement such that one can avoid the jerking or irregular kind of movement that easily disrupts delicate processes, and most importantly, provides stable motion, which helps in some precision tasks in electronic assembling where consistency is most important since it can also lead to defects or alignment.
+Servo motors also provide motion with smooth movement and stable movement such that one can avoid the jerking or irregular kind of movement that easily Interrupts delicate processes, and most importantly, provides stable motion, which helps in some precision tasks in electronic assembling where consistency is most important since it can also lead to defects or alignment.

 7. Programmability and Flexibility